SoftUni-Internal/interactive-content/EN/03-Spring-Boot/03-Lab.md

 West Compass Dealer Shop is an application in which you register cars, with several properties.

-You will have to create a simple application which has several pages and some object entities.
+You will have to create a simple application that has several pages and some object entities.

 [/slide]